jitsi/jicofo/README.md

 ## Manual Prosody configuration

 Jicofo requires special 'owner' permissions in XMPP Multi User Chat to manage user roles.
 Because of that it needs adminsitrator credentials to start.
-By default Jitsi Meet uses XMPP domain with anonymous login method(jitsi.example.com), so additional VirtualHost has to be added to Prosody configuration(etc\prosody\prosody.cfg.lua):
+By default Jitsi Meet uses XMPP domain with anonymous login method(jitsi.example.com), so additional VirtualHost has to be added to Prosody configuration (etc\prosody\prosody.cfg.lua), in case you choosed the quick install most of this configuration is already set (/etc/prosody/conf.avail/jitsi.example.com.cfg.lua):
 ```
 VirtualHost "auth.jitsi.example.com"
     authentication = "internal_plain"